 Conditional moves allow you to set specific future moves to be played automatically if the opponent responds with a certain predicted move.
 They are a bit like "premoves" in Live chess, except that pre-moves are generally made regardless of what your opponent does next, whereas conditional moves are made only "on condition" of a specific move by your opponent.

 To set conditional moves, click the conditional moves button beneath the moves list on the right side of the screen.
 This button will only appear during your opponent’s turn.

 That's all there is to it!
 The sequence of moves is saved automatically as you go.
-You can keep going if you wish, entering subsequent moves for black and programmed responses for your own pieces.
+You can keep going if you wish, entering subsequent moves for your opponent and programmed responses for your own pieces.
 (You can add as many as five moves for each side.)
 If you change your mind, you can delete the line by clicking the ‘x’.

 If you are a premium member, you also have the ability to set up multiple lines of conditional moves.
 That means that you can have more than one branch of possibilities: for instance, you could save one line (IF Black plays 1. ..e5 THEN I play 2. f4), and then start a new line at the beginning, in case Black does not play e5 but something else, e.g. IF (instead) Black plays 1. ..e6 THEN I play 2. d4.
 And so on!